fiedl/dot-zsh/README.md

 The `hln` command is defined in https://github.com/selkhateeb/hardlink and can be installed on mac os using `brew install hln`.

+Then the shread libraries can be included into the tex document:

+    % /path/to/my/latex/project/main.tex
+    % ...
+    % \input{lib/todo}

 ### [moo.plugin.zsh](oh-my-zsh-customization/plugins/moo/moo.plugin.zsh)